ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 Setting Up the Environment
 ==========================

-.. warning:: This tutorial was tested and written with ROS2 Foxy.
-However, we always recommend to use the latest version of ROS2 if possible.

 In this guide, we are assuming that you are already familiar with ROS2 and how to setup your development environment, so we'll breeze through the steps in this section.

-.. seealso:: If you are new to ROS2 or do not have a working environment yet, then please take some time to properly setup your machine using the resources in the official `ROS2 Installation Documentation <https://index.ros.org/doc/ros2/Installation/>`__

 Let's begin by installing some additional ROS2 packages that we will be using during this tutorial.

 .. code-block:: shell

-  sudo apt install ros-foxy-joint-state-publisher-gui sudo apt install ros-foxy-xacro
+  sudo apt install ros-<ros2-distro>-joint-state-publisher-gui sudo apt install ros-<ros2-distro>-xacro

 Next, create a directory for your project, initialize a ROS2 workspace and give your robot a name.
-For ours, we'll be calling it ``sam-bot``.
+For ours, we'll be calling it ``sam_bot``.

 .. code-block:: shell

-  ros2 pkg create --build-type ament_cmake sam-bot
+  ros2 pkg create --build-type ament_cmake sam_bot_description

 Writing the URDF
 ================